x1xSAS/x1xSAS.github.io/_pages/cv.md

 Academic Projects & Research
 ======

 **Malaria Cell Detection using Curriculum Learning and Faster R-CNN:** Designed and implemented a deep learning pipeline using Faster R-CNN with Detectron2 and curriculum learning strategies to detect malaria-infected cells in microscope images.
-Achieved notable improvement in detection performance, especially on low-cost microscope images.

 **Large-Scale Analysis of Citation Bias:** Developed a predictive model assessing citation likelihood based on demographic data.